hdwix/neb-lite/README.md

 # Project Nebengjek

-Nebengjek is an application to unite rider/consumer and driver for ride haling service, with following logic
+Neblite is an application to unite rider/consumer and driver for ride haling service, with following logic

-Nebengjek Logic
+Neblite Logic

 1. user/rider activate order ⇒ being informed of all drivers within range
 2. driver ⇒ always send location data